 Using IP to protect you or your business can take time, but is a valuable long term investment.
 Consider the alternative: failing to protect your IP can result in someone else copying your idea or process and using it to gain the competitive edge, losing you money and potentially damaging your reputation if the copycat product is of poor quality.

-If you would like an initial conversation about protecting your IP, avoiding others violating your IP, or developing a robust IP strategy, our experienced IP legal team headed by Michael Embra can help.
-Or please email or call our IP team.
+If you would like an initial conversation about protecting your IP, avoiding others violating your IP, or developing a robust IP strategy, our experienced IP legal team can help.
+Please email or call our team.

 There is no charge for this short consultation as it is more important to us that you receive the best assessment of your situation and advice about what to do next.
 If you decide you would like to use our IP service, our team can then provide you with details about the processes, timing, and cost.